akeme/akeme/README.md

 Due to work my personal GitHub is kind of abandoned, but I intend to work on it soon....

-Most of repositories are codes that I made while studing or as a course project
+Most of repositories are codes that I made while studing or as a course project So you will find a variety of programming languages and types of project (WebAPI, machine learning, computer vision....)

 <!--
 **akeme/akeme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.